Just one question

 The impact of Covid-19 on England’s youth organisations - UK Youth, March 2021

-Findings from the Centre’s work on the Youth Sector Data Standard were also similar, with the first and second versions (April and July 2020) both finding that around 40% of participating organisations had furloughed staff.
+Findings from the College’s work on the Youth Sector Data Standard were also similar, with the first and second versions (April and July 2020) both finding that around 40% of participating organisations had furloughed staff.

 Beyond the youth sector, at the end of June 2021 provisional figures showed that 28% of all employers had staff on furlough, down from 30% at the end of May 2021 - suggesting that average furlough rates were just slightly higher in the youth sector.